-Emily Gadek is the associate producer for BackStory with the American History Guys, and a lifelong nut for the written word.
+Emily Gadek is a podcast producer for Sacred & Profane, at UVA’s department of religious studies, and a lifelong nut for the written word.

 George H. Gilliam holds a law degree and the PhD from the University of Virginia.
 He is a lecturer in history at the University, where he teaches courses in Virginia history and in the depiction of the South in movies over the last century.

 Robert Gipe, author of Weedeater, lives in Harlan, Ky., and grew up in Kingsport, Tenn.
 He is the producer of the Higher Ground community performance series.
 His work has appeared in Southern Cultures, Gravy, and Appalachian Heritage.

 Alan Goffinski is the director of The Bridge Progressive Arts Initiative and the Charlottesville Mural Project as well as event day coordinator for Creative Mornings Charlottesville.
 He loves purpose-driven creativity, people, bicycles, chickens, and facilitating connection.

 Judy Goldman, author of Together, is also the author of a previous memoir, two novels, and two books of poetry.
 Her work has appeared in Real Simple, The Southern Review, Kenyon Review, Shenandoah, and elsewhere.

 Risa Goluboff is the 12th, and the first female, dean of the University of Virginia School of Law.
 She is a nationally renowned legal historian and award-winning author and teacher who focuses on American constitutional and civil rights law and their history.

 Julie Gonzalez, author of How Could A BEAR Sleep Here?, was born in Maine, grew up in New Jersey, and currently lives in the Pocono Mountains of Pennsylvania, where she reads, writes, runs, and enjoys the wildlife.